STMicroelectronics/ispu-examples/README.md

 ## 3 - Eclipse

-In order to build a project using an Eclipse based IDE, the STRed-ISPU plugins must be installed into the IDE that the user desires to use.
+In order to build a project using an Eclipse based IDE, the ISPU plugins must be installed into the IDE that the user desires to use.

 If an Eclipse based IDE is not already available, please download and install the "Eclipse IDE for Embedded C/C++ Developers" from [https://www.eclipse.org](https://www.eclipse.org).